vmwarelab/cci/Opencart/README.md

 2. vSphere+ Subscription where the Developer Experience is Enabled which in turn, sets up all the Cloud Consumption Interface building blocks.
 3. Access to Aria Automation SaaS .
 4. Generated CCI API Token with the minimum required CSP Service roles
-5. Downloaded and configured both the Kubectl vSphere plug-in and the Kubectl CCI Plug-in on Linux, Mac or Windows where your planning to execute the command from.
+5. Download and configure both the Kubectl vSphere plug-in and the Kubectl CCI Plug-in on Linux, Mac or Windows where your planning to execute the command from.

-##Let's get started
+## Let's get started

 ## 1. Login into CCI as an Admin or User using the K8s CCI plugin
 ```